VirtualOrganics/Self-Steering-3D-Voronoi-Three.js/README.md

 3. Select Branch: `main`, Folder: `/docs` → Save.
 4. Your site will be available at `https://virtualorganics.github.io/Self-Steering-3D-Voronoi-Three.js/` within a minute.
 ```

+## How the self‑steering works

+We alternate two simple behaviours per site:

+- Relax: briefly untangle overlapping neighbours using local repulsion.
+We look up the 4 closest neighbour IDs from the voxel grid (Buffer B) and push away with a small jump scaled by local breathing‑room.
+- Steer: move each site along its cell’s main long axis.
+The axis comes from Buffer C (fast boundary sampling + covariance power‑iteration).
+We apply steering with friction and min/max speed clamps and add soft repulsion to avoid overlaps.

+This produces stable directional flow driven by current cell shapes.
+All distances scale with cube size relative to a 0.55 baseline, so behaviour stays consistent when you change world scale.

+### GPU passes

+- Buffer A (Positions): Applies relax/steer to positions with periodic wrapping.
+- Buffer B (Voxel Owners): 3D grid of nearest IDs; updated every N frames with a small jump‑flood refinement.
+- Buffer C (Steering Signal): Samples each cell boundary via short rays to find the longest axis and its direction.
+- Buffer D (State): Smooths the steering vector and manages the relax/steer timing (RELAX_DURATION / STEER_DURATION).
+- Image/Main: Raymarches the Voronoi surface using the 4 nearest IDs from the voxel grid.

+### Key UI knobs

+- Sites, Cube Size, Steering Strength, Friction, Min/Max Speed
+- Repulsion Radius/Strength, Relax jump factor
+- Show Site Points, Edge Sharpness/Thickness/Opacity
+- Periodic Boundaries toggle, Auto‑Rotate

 ## Technical Details